Hours & Location

 Lyman Woods is home to an educational bee apiary and offers a range of beekeeping courses.
 Honey from Lyman Woods apiary will be available for sale in the fall on a first come first served basis.
 As well as an educational resource, honey bees are also an essential part of food production - bees are responsible for pollinating about one-third of our food that sustains us.

-In 2017, a generous sponsorship from Alter Brewing Company provided the funds for Lyman Woods to install five brand new hives to produce honey for an exclusive local beer.
-Lyman Honey Wheat Ale will debut at the 2017 Harvest Fest.
+In 2017, a generous sponsorship from Alter Brewing Company provided the funds for Lyman Woods to install five additional hives to produce honey for an exclusive local beer.
+Lyman Honey Wheat Ale debuted at the 2017 Field to Fermenter event.

 Lyman Woods does not collect bee swarms.
 For bee swarms/removal, please contact the Cook-DuPage Beekeepers Association.